shrihari-prakash/liquid/README.md

 }
 ```

-1. In your host machine, create a file called `app-config.json` with the contents of [this file](https://raw.githubusercontent.com/shrihari-prakash/liquid/main/src/app-config.sample.json) and edit properties `oauth.client-id` and `oauth.redirect-uri` to values from the document you just inserted into clients collection.
-This is the configuration file used for all your frontend stuff like UI customizations.
+1. Go to [Liquid Option Manager](https://liquid-om.netlify.app/frontend) and edit your frontend configurations.
+Edit properties `oauth.client-id` and `oauth.redirect-uri` to values from the document you just inserted into clients collection and export it.
+Feel free to explore other options related to UI customizations.
-2. Now go to [Liquid Option Manager](https://liquid-om.netlify.app/) and edit your backend configurations.
+2. Now go to [Liquid Option Manager](https://liquid-om.netlify.app/backend) and edit your backend configurations.
 For the most minimal setup, you will need to set:
    * `system.static.app-config-absolute-path` to `/environment/app-config.json`
    * `mongo-db.connection-string`
    * `sendgrid.api-key`